-Cork Fabric was first created by Sardinian Anna Grindi in 1997 to be used in haute couture fashion.
-Patended under the local name of the tree, Suberis.
+First created by Sardinian Anna Grindi in 1997 and patented under the local name of the tree @Suberis to be used in haute couture fashion.

-It is a truly revolutionary material, virtually indestructible.
+A truly revolutionary material, it is virtually indestructible.
 Waterproof, stain proof and fire resistant.
 Anti-mites, fungi and bacteria.
 It’s stretchable, breathable, hypoallergenic and washable at 30 degrees.
 Light as silk, smooth as velvet and warmer than leather.

 Made without chemicals.
 It’s natural, sustainable and renewable.
 Around every 9 to 12 years a cork oak can be stripped of its bark.
 This is done by hand, without heavy machinery and without harming the tree, allowing it to continue it’s growth of over 200 years.

 Cork oaks are found in forests mosaics alongside other tree species.
 These lands are home to a wide variety of plant and animal life.
 On par with the Amazone and Borneo.
 Home to several critically endangered animal species.
 The cork industry brings sustainability and value to both the forests and the people in their nearby surroundings.